 Villa | 4 bedrooms | sleeps 8

 Casa La Noria, one of the original Villas, is constructed all on one level.
 It looks out to sea as well as having stunning mountain views.
 It offers luxury, peace and quiet yet is only 5 minutes from the blue flag beaches.

-There is an excellent restaurant set in beautiful surroundings and offering wifi within a short walk.
+There is an excellent restaurant, popular with non-residents as well as residents, set in beautiful surroundings within easy walking distance.
 Close by is a small shop for fresh produce.

 The national park of Cabo de Gata is a 30 minutes drive away and well worth a visit, also the famous 'spaghetti western' film settings in Tabernas.
 City of Almeria is an less than an hours drive, along with the magnificent cultural city of Granada and the superb ski slopes of Sierra Nevada which is a little more than 2 hours drive

 |Will consider||Long term lets (over 1 month)|

 |Access||Car advised, Wheelchair users|

 |Nearest travel links||Nearest airport: Almeria 80 km, Nearest railway: Almeria 90 km|